LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

    First wall

-Check all defined plot zones with :menuselection: '&Variables -- > &Plot-Zone'.
+Check all defined plot zones with :menuselection:`&Variables -- > &Plot-Zone`.

 .. note::
    At this point a copy of :file:`ITER_baseline2008.dg` was saved as :file:`ITER_step_11_plots.dg`